ptr727/PlexCleaner/README.md

       - When enabled all files without IETF tags will be remuxed in order to set IETF language tags, this could be time consuming on large collections of older media that lack the now common IETF tags.
     - [FFmpeg](https://github.com/ptr727/PlexCleaner/issues/148) and [HandBrake](https://github.com/ptr727/PlexCleaner/issues/149) removes IETF language tags.
       - Files are remuxed using MkvMerge, and IETF tags are restored using MkvPropEdit, after any FFmpeg or HandBrake operation.
-      - If you care and can, please do communicate the need for IETF language suport to the FFmpeg and HandBrake development teams.
+      - If you care and can, please do communicate the need for IETF language support to the FFmpeg and HandBrake development teams.
     - Added warnings and attempt to repair when the Language and LanguageIetf are set and are invalid or do not match.
-      - ISO 639-2B lookup from RFC 5646 using `CultureInfo` is not complete, if the lookup fails repair is not mandated.
-    - `MkvMerge --identify` added the `--normalize-language-ietf extlang` option to reported e.g. `zh-cmn-Hant` vs. teh normalized `cmn-Hant`.
+    - `MkvMerge --identify` added the `--normalize-language-ietf extlang` option to reported e.g. `zh-cmn-Hant` vs. the normalized `cmn-Hant`.
       - Old MkvMerge sidecar information will be out of data, recommend recreating sidecar files using `createsidecar` option.
   - Added `ProcessOptions:KeepOriginalLanguage` to keep tracks marked as [original language](https://www.ietf.org/archive/id/draft-ietf-cellar-matroska-15.html#name-original-flag).
   - Added `ProcessOptions:RemoveClosedCaptions` to conditionally vs. always remove closed captions.
   - Added `ProcessOptions:SetTrackFlags` to set track flags based on track title keywords, e.g. `SDH` -> `HearingImpaired`.
   - Added `createschema` command to create the settings JSON schema file, no longer need to use `Sandbox` project to create the schema file.
   - Added warnings when multiple tracks of the same kind have a Default flag set.
-  - Fixed file process logic to continue attribute cleanup even if verify failed, alleviating need to run `process` command multiple times.
+  - Added `--logwarning` commandline option to filter log file output to warnings and errors, console still gets all output.
   - Fixed bitrate calculation packet filter logic to exclude negative timestamps leading to out of bounds exceptions, see FFmpeg `avoid_negative_ts`.
   - Fixed sidecar media file hash calculation logic to open media file read only and share read, avoiding file access or sharing violations.
+  - Updated `DeleteInvalidFiles` logic to delete any file that fails processing, not just files that fail verification.
   - Updated `RemoveDuplicateLanguages` logic to use MkvMerge IETF language tags.
   - Updated `RemoveDuplicateTracks` logic to account for Matroska [track flags](https://www.ietf.org/archive/id/draft-ietf-cellar-matroska-15.html#name-track-flags).
   - Refactored JSON schema versioning logic to use `record` instead of `class` allowing for derived classes to inherited attributes vs. needing to duplicate all attributes.